senseexcel/senseexcel/README.md

 ![Toolbar Selection Tool Altered States Table](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Selection-Tool-Altered-States-Table.png)

 1. Edit an existing table definition by selecting the table and pressing the "Table" button in the Sense Excel Ribbon or Right Mouse Click within the Table and select "Edit Table" to enter the Sense Excel Table Property Panel.
-2. If creating a new table, use Table Import, Add Coulmn or Fast Add to place the desired Columns into the Sense Table Property Panel.
+2. If creating a new table, use Table Import, Add Column or Fast Add to place the desired Columns into the Sense Table Property Panel.
-3. Expand the "Apperance" section within the Sense Excel Property panel.
+3. Expand the "Appearance" section within the Sense Excel Property panel.
 4. Choose the Altered State you would like to apply.
 5. Press the Green Check to save your table definition and import your data.

 Once an Altered State is applied to a table definition, the specified filters and filter selections will apply to that table alone and the table will not respond to bookmarks or filter selections made with the Sense Selection tool or Global Selector.

-### 6.8 "Report Preview"
+### 6.9 "Report Preview"

 ![Toolbar Report Preview Button](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Report-Preview.PNG)

-The "Report Preview" button will only be enabled if Sense Excel Reporting is installed and running in your Qlik Sense deloyment.
+The "Report Preview" button will only be enabled if Sense Excel Reporting is installed and running in your Qlik Sense deployment.

 ![Toolbar Report Preview Show Dialogue](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Report-Preview-Show-Dialogue.png)